-The Corporate Director of Resources presented the report and referred to the Appendices numbered 1 to 4b explaining their relevance and the Executive Summary included within the Statement of Accounts, as part of the Explanatory Foreword.
+The Corporate Director of Resources presented the report and referred to the Appendices numbered 1 to 4b explaining their relevance and the Executive Summary included within the Statement of Accounts, as part of the Narrative Report.

 As in previous years, in order to assist with the interpretation of the report and to demonstrate robust Member scrutiny prior to approval, a set of Questions and Answers were provided to Members at the meeting, which highlighted key issues.
-(Those questions and answers are available on the following link).
+(Those questions and answers are enclosed).